-Closest Major Airport: There are 2 close major airports nearby.
-Newburyport is a 44-minute drive to Boston Logan International Airport, and a 50-minute drive from the Manchester Regional airport in New Hampshire.
+There are 2 close airports nearby.
+Newburyport is a 44-minute drive to Logan Airport in Boston a 50-minute drive to the Manchester Regional airport in New Hampshire

 Just a few miles from downtown Newburyport is one of the Northshore’s most beloved beaches, Plum Island Beach.

 DOWNTOWN RESTAURANTS & SHOPPING

 Downtown Newburyport packs in a lot of charm.
 You’ll find brick road streets lined with a myriad of boutique shops, from clothing stores and art galleries, to dog boutiques and soap shops.

 NEWBURYPORT TENNIS CLUB